 Consumer Protection Act is welfare legislation enacted by the govt. of India to empower the consumers of assorted goods and services against arbitrary practices of vendors.
 It aims to supply rights and benefits to consumers of fine faith and provides them with appropriate machinery for the redressal of their grievances. the varied provisions of the buyer Protection Act that aims to attain the above objectives are analyzed in this article.

 - To be told of the standard, quantity, potency, purity, standard, and price of products and services.

 - And be assured of access to a range of products or services at competitive prices.

 - To seek restitution for commercial practices that are unfair or restrictive.

 The Act establishes a number of agencies whose main purpose is to defend consumer rights.

-The Act establishes Consumer Protection Councils under Section 3 at Central, State and District level which are solely founded to advise the Central Government, regime and District Authority for promotion and protection of consumer rights at different levels.
+The Act establishes Consumer Protection Councils under Section 3 at the Central, State, and District level which is solely founded to advise the Central Government, regime, and District Authority for the promotion and protection of consumer rights at different levels.